emaphp/backbone.prism/README.md

 ###Stores

 <br>
-    > Notice that this documentation uses *ES6* syntax.
+>Notice that this documentation uses *ES6* syntax.
 You'll need something like [Babel](http://babeljs.io/ "") to run the examples.

 <br>
-According to the designers of Flux, stores *"contains the application state and logic"*.
+According to the designers of Flux, a store *"contains the application state and logic"*.
 This same approach is implemented through the `Prism.Store` class, which extends `Backbone.Collection`.

 <br>
 ```javascript